Course

 1. What are some underlying or chronic health problems that can cause complications in pregnancy?

 The life course approach focuses on what events have occurred in an individual’s or family unit’s life experiences and events that occurred across the generations.
-The focus is on current patterns of health and diseases, with the understanding that both past and present experiences are impacted by social, economic, and cultural influences (33).
+The focus is on current patterns of health and diseases, with the understanding that both past and present experiences are impacted by social, economic, and cultural influences (13).
 Reviewing one’s life course can be utilized to evaluate physical and social hazards that may have occurred during the gestational period, one’s childhood, adolescence, and young adulthood, and into midlife.
-These hazards may affect the risk of chronic diseases and health outcomes later in one’s life (33).
+These hazards may affect the risk of chronic diseases and health outcomes later in one’s life (13).

-Case Study (cont.)
+Case Study (Continued)

 In evaluating Jack and Annie’s life course, what issues can you identify, based on their family history and upbringing?

 Jack had lost his mother at age 14, and his father was a single parent.
 His dad was also a truck driver and was morbidly obese.
-He did not cook and fed his sons fast foods, pastas, soups, and sandwiches.
+He did not cook and fed his sons fast foods, pasta, soups, and sandwiches.
 When his father was on the road, Jack would prepare meals for himself and his brother.
 Jack is falling into the same health habits as his father.

 Annie’s father was a smoker and continues to smoke three packs per day (which is 60 cigarettes per day).
 Annie has been exposed to secondhand smoke her whole life.
 Although Jack and Annie are not smokers, Annie had decades of exposure to secondhand smoke, which may have caused some negative effects on her body.
 Additionally, her father drinks two to three glasses of scotch per day and has for many decades.
-Prior to changing her diet, Annie drank one to two glasses of wine each evening.
+Before changing her diet, Annie drank one to two glasses of wine each evening.

 Annie’s mother is obese, and a type two diabetic who has had a history of uncontrolled blood sugars and noncompliance with her diet and medications.
 Additionally, her mother also has high cholesterol and hypertension.
-Annie was initially in the BMI range of obese and had a Hgb A1c that was in the prediabetic range (12).
+Annie was initially in the BMI range of obese and had a Hgb A1c that was in the prediabetic range (5, 7).

-During Jack and Annie’s healthcare appointments, the provider evaluated their risks, including family histories, current and previous health issues, current or previous environmental hazards, as well as lifestyles in order to improve their pregnancy outcomes for the future.
+During Jack and Annie’s healthcare appointments, the provider evaluated their risks, including family histories, current and previous health issues, current or previous environmental hazards, as well as lifestyles to improve their pregnancy outcomes for the future.
 Both Jack and Annie were raised with unhealthy health habits, and these habits continued in their adulthood.
 Fortunately, they were able to change their diet and unhealthy practices to ensure they would both be healthy parents.

 Conclusion

-Preconception care is the health of the woman and her partner prior to pregnancy.
-The importance lies in addressing preexisting and underlying health issues prior to pregnancy to improve pregnancy outcomes for the mother, fetus, and newborn.
-Interconception care is also important in improving birth outcomes of future pregnancies.
 Addressing preexisting health habits, dietary habits, and environmental issues that have occurred throughout one’s life course will also be effective in promoting pregnancy outcomes.
-The woman and her partner should improve their health, address any underlying health issues, and change existing unhealthy habits prior to planning a pregnancy.
+The woman and her partner should improve their health, address any underlying health issues, and change existing unhealthy habits before planning a pregnancy.
 The woman and her partner should maintain these healthy habits in preparation for family planning.

 References + Disclaimer